ChristopherBiscardi/weather-cli-email-courses/basic-course/001-introducing-rust.md

 # Introducing Rust

-The Rust language releases a major edition approximately once every three years.
-2015, 2018, 2021, and so on.
-Any crate (that's the name for a Rust package) can be specify which edition it wants to be compiled with when you build your project.
-So while your crate/binary might be built with Rust 2018, one of your dependencies could be using Rust 2015, and this is totally fine.
+## Install Rustup

-In between major releases, the Rust project does rolling releases every six weeks and also nightly releases, so if you want to check how your program performs with some new improvement to the compiler, or test out new stable features we need a way to switch between versions of Rust easily.
+In between major Editions, the Rust project does rolling releases every six weeks and also nightly releases, so if you want to check how your program performs with some new improvement to the compiler, or test out new stable features we need a way to switch between versions of Rust easily.

-That tool is called Rustup.

-## install rustup

 Rustup is how you manage different Rust versions on your computer.